fogfish/kscript/README.md

 ### do-notation

 `K.script` uses the "do"-notation, so called monadic binding form.
 It is well know in functional programming languages such as [Haskell](https://en.wikibooks.org/wiki/Haskell/do_notation), [Scala](http://docs.scala-lang.org/tutorials/tour/sequence-comprehensions.html) and [Erlang](https://github.com/fogfish/datum/blob/master/doc/monad.md).
-The *networking behaviour* is a collection of nested `do-notation` in context of a [state monad](https://acm.wustl.edu/functional/state-monad.php).
+The *networking behaviour* is a collection of composed `do-notation` in context of a [state monad](https://acm.wustl.edu/functional/state-monad.php).

 The *do-notation* implements the **Given**/**When**/**Then** and connects cause-and-effect to the networking concept of input/process/output: